 My experience at the Heritage Park had a profound effect on me and, as an adult, reminds me of our immense capacity for play and our desire to be at the heart of the theatrical event; regardless of whether it takes place in a theatre, park or in your living room.

 When I am not working, I love to cook and run.
 Far.
-In 2017 I completed my first two Ultramarathons.
+In 2017 I completed my first three Ultramarathons.